keenannkelly/2048-game-ci-cd/README.md

 A containerized 2048 game with automated CI/CD deployment on AWS using ECS, ECR, and CodeBuild.

-## 🎮 Live Demo

-The game is deployed and accessible at: http://[current-ecs-task-ip]

 ## 🏗️ Architecture

 This project demonstrates a complete CI/CD pipeline using AWS services: